Dart-Code/Website/_docs/recommended-settings.md

 		// completion list is not visible.
 		"editor.tabCompletion": "onlySnippets",

-		// By default, VS Code will popualte code completion with words found in the
+		// By default, VS Code will populate code completion with words found in the
 		// current file when a language service does not provide its own completions.
 		// This results in code completion suggesting words when editing comments and
 		// strings.
 This setting will prevent that.